instancio/instancio/README.md

 [issue](https://github.com/instancio/instancio/issues) to report a bug, or if you have a question or a suggestion.

+# Extensions

+[instancio-jpa](https://github.com/Mobe91/instancio-jpa) is an extension created by [Moritz Becker](https://github.com/Mobe91) that can be used for integration tests.

+> Instancio-jpa is an extension on top of the Instancio library that enables the creation and population
+> of JPA entities including the subsequent persistence of these entities using JPA for the purpose of test
+> data generation in integration tests.
+The extension uses the JPA metamodel to yield a persistable object graph.
+> It further provides JPA based utilities that allows for straight forward persistence of the object graph.

 # Special thanks to

 [JetBrains](https://www.jetbrains.com/opensource) and [YourKit](https://www.yourkit.com) for supporting this project.